-During the last ten years, as a best practice, offices of recognized prestige have completed reviews of actions in the matter of prevention, detection and reporting of operations with resources of illicit origin.
+As a best practice, offices of recognized prestige have completed reviews of actions in the matter of prevention, detection, and reporting of operations with resources of illicit origin.
 The last external audit of our AML-TF processes was executed by the consultant Ernst & Young, in July 2019, without any relevant observation.
 Since 2007, we have obtained the ISO 9001:2000 Certificate for the processes of Prevention, Detection and Reporting of Operations with Resources of Illicit Origin and Comprehensive Risk Management in all the Group's National and International Financial Products, which we have ratified during these years.
-The last certification was obtained in June 2019.
+The last certification was obtained in June 2020.

-With the support of our external advisors and in accordance with international best practices, at the end of 2016, we developed and implemented a new PML-TF Risk Assessment Model which considers inherent risks (of clients, products, services and geographies) and effectiveness of controls.
+With the support of our external advisors and in accordance with best international practices, at the end of 2016, we developed and implemented a new PML-TF Risk Assessment Model which considers inherent risks (of clients, products, services, transactions, delivery channels, and geographies) and effectiveness of controls.
 The Model allows us to know the residual risk corresponding to the institution.
-The last annual execution of the model took place in December 2019; based on this evaluation, our residual risk (considering the inherent risk and the effectiveness of our controls) is kept low.
+The last annual execution of the model took place in December 2020; based on this evaluation, our residual risk (considering the inherent risk and the effectiveness of our controls) is kept low.